akuzko/zen-query/README.md

 ### API

-`parascope` provides `Parascope::Query` class, descendants of which should declare scope manipulations using `query_by`, `sift_by` and other class methods bellow.
+`zen-query` provides `Zen::Query` class, descendants of which should declare scope manipulations using `query_by`, `sift_by` and other class methods bellow.

 #### Class Methods